tmpbci/LJ/README.md

 # Plugin
 #

-A "plugin" is a software that send any number of pointlist(s).
+A "plugin" is a software that send any number of pointlist(s) to redis and .
 LJ comes with different plugins in python 3 :

 - artnet receiver : port 6454
 - Aurora : Fill the input form and it's displayed.
 One word / laser.
+- custom1 and square.py.

 #
 # Client Side : Program your own "plugin"